yw-Hua/CStreet/README.md

                         Random seed of repeated sampling, which will make the connection probability is reproducible.
 DEFAULT: 0 --FigureParam_FigureSize FIGUREPARAM_FIGURESIZE
                         Figure size of the result figure.
+For example:
+                        '--FigureParam_FigureSize 6 7' means width is 6 and
+                        height is 7.
+DEFAULT: 6 7
-Format is (width, height).
-DEFAULT:(6,7) --FigureParam_LabelBoxWidth FIGUREPARAM_LABELBOXWIDTH
+  --FigureParam_LabelBoxWidth FIGUREPARAM_LABELBOXWIDTH
                         Width of the label box in the result figure.
 For
                         example: '--FigureParam_LabelBoxWidth 10' means 10